-There are four Overview and Scrutiny Commissions, plus a Scrutiny Management Commission that support the work of the Cabinet and the Council as a whole.
+There are five Overview and Scrutiny Commissions, plus a Scrutiny Management Commission that support the work of the Cabinet and the Council as a whole.
 They do not take decisions themselves, but hold the Cabinet to account, review decisions made or yet to be taken, and contribute to policy development.
-The Commissions can 'call in' a decision that the Cabinet has made, but not yet implemented, to consider whether the decision is appropriate.